Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 - [Flask](https://en.wikipedia.org/wiki/Flask_(web_framework)) for providing a framework including components like Jinja and Werkzeug.
 It was used for rendering templates, URI's, redirects, requests and flash messages.

-- [BSON](https://en.wikipedia.org/wiki/BSON) was used to access the data in MongoDB and to access ID's Werkzeug
+- [BSON](https://en.wikipedia.org/wiki/BSON) was used to access the data in MongoDB and to access ID's.

-- [Werkzeug](https://werkzeug.palletsprojects.com/en/1.0.x/) was user to hash password entry when registering to the site and encrypting on MongoDB.
+- [Werkzeug](https://werkzeug.palletsprojects.com/en/1.0.x/) was used to hash password entry when registering to the site and encrypting on MongoDB.

 -   [W3Schools](https://www.w3schools.com/) for providing a wealth of information about HTML, CSS and JavaScript.
 It was a very informative and beneficial resource.